- Arts and Design»

 How do the mounds build up in rows that way?
 It has to do with the wind and temperatures.
-The first tier was stabilized, then the falling temperatures and added new snowfall allowed new tiers to form.
+The first tier was stabilized, then the falling temperatures and fresh snowfall allowed new tiers to form.

 I CAPTURED THESE WILLING SIGHTSEERS ON THE FIRST TIER OF THE ICE SHELF and that was precarious enough for us all.
 We did not venture farther out from this spot where the water is deeper and the shelf is shallower.
 We stayed backed, but watched others foolishly venture out to the distant edges of the ice shelf.

 . . .
 And finally, when temperatures continue to steadily warm, the snow and ice chunks separate once again as seen in the photos below from an earlier time.
 The first photo shows a big chunk of snowy ice that stubbornly hung onto some old breakers.

 And then you can do this . . .